Trying to get pregnant? Here are 5 ways to naturally improve your fertility

 Trying to get pregnant can add additional stress to your life.
 Women who struggle with infertility report greater levels of anxiety and depression.
 Yet, the evidence is mixed as to exactly how much high-stress levels impact pregnancy rates.

 We do know that stress raises blood pressure, can lead to headaches, and disrupts sleep.
 Why not set yourself up for good habits now by learning ways to prevent and manage day-to-day stress?
 Find something you enjoy doing that helps you unwind at the end of the day.
 Many people find that yoga, deep breathing, and acupuncture help them manage stress.
-For additional ideas, click here.

 Researchers at Harvard University found that women with ovulatory infertility who followed the eating plan below improved their ovulation.
 The top components of their "fertility diet" included:

 Experts would agree that such healthy lifestyle habits are essential to adopt if you desire to become pregnant.
 And yet, the field of fertility medicine is advancing rapidly.
-Make appointments for yourself and your partner to each see your doctor for a "preconception" visit.
+Make appointments for yourself and your partner to each see your doctor for a “preconception” visit.
 Ask them about the latest fertility improvements.
 Discuss any current medications you are taking because certain medications are harmful to the developing fetus and should be stopped well before becoming pregnant.
-Also discuss other possible ways to improve fertility naturally.
+Also discuss other possible ways to enhance fertility naturally.

 Starting a Mediterranean diet?
 Here's how to follow one of the world's healthiest diets

-Lifestyle management of PCOS- your personalized PCOS diet and exercise plan
+Lifestyle management of PCOS-A personalized plan

 Did you know that stress can directly impact your diet?